 On August 18, 2017, the first specialized court for internet-related disputes was officially inaugurated in Hangzhou, southern China, according to the Xinhua News Agency.
 Hangzhou is a city where the largest online shopping platform Alibaba Group is headquartered, and it is a dynamic region for e-commerce.
 This court will operate as a trial court for litigation that used to be subject to the jurisdiction of Hangzhou district-level courts with subject matters being (i) contractual disputes relating to online shopping, online services or small-amount online financing, (ii) copyright disputes relating to the internet, (iii) infringement of moral rights relating to the internet, (iv) product liability disputes for goods purchased online, (v) disputes over domain names, (vi) disputes arising from administrative actions relating to the internet, and (vii) other civil or administrative litigation relating to the internet as may be assigned by the higher-level court (which will be the Intermediate Court of Hangzhou).

 Unlike the traditional courts, this specialized internet court will be operated online.
-It has an official website (in both Chinese and English languages), where the plaintiffs and defendants may submit motions, legal papers and electronic evidence online.
 The hearings may be held through video or audio conferences, and the court may have direct access to online transaction records operated by internet retail giants such as Alibaba.
 Public information indicates such a specialized internet court has already been through a test run period from May 1 to August 15, 2017, and it handled around 1,400 cases with an average hearing lasting approximately 25 minutes.
 While such an internet court has been welcomed for its efficiency, some critics are still suspicious about whether it provides an adequate judicial forum, and how deposition and cross-examination can be effectively conducted online.

 Based on the above information, it is absolutely clear that the Chinese government has determined to strengthen enforcement of its Cybersecurity Law diligently and forcefully.
 Chinese domestic and foreign companies should take note of this fact and make a special effort to ensure that their compliance programs are in order.
 In this way, with or without a government investigation, they will be always in a better position.
 As a Chinese proverb says, “Preparedness averts peril.”